 You can more easily make your debt payments after you receive a bankruptcy discharge.
 This would also make rent payments easier to make.

-Credit History after filing bankruptcy
+Credit History after filing for bankruptcy

 Even if you hadn’t filed for bankruptcy, a potential landlord might check your credit score.
-The landlord will search your credit history for problems, including evictions litigations or judgments, repossessions, and late payments or defaults on other debts, such as credit cards.
+The landlord will search your credit history for problems, including eviction litigations or judgments, repossessions, and late payments or defaults on other debts, such as credit cards.